About Our Mission

 Who We Serve

-At the Mission of Deeds, we serve adults and children of all ages.
-One hundred percent of the households we serve live at or below the federal poverty level and 65% of them have children.
+At Mission of Deeds, we serve adults and children of all ages.
+One hundred percent of the households we serve are living in poverty and a significant majority of them have children.
 All of those we help are in economic situations that prevent them from providing basic household goods on their own.
-Our clients include veterans, those who were previously homeless, survivors of domestic abuse, displaced Veterans, refugees, the elderly, victims of fire or other tragedies, and those with disabilities.
+Our clients include those who were previously homeless, survivors of domestic abuse, Veterans, refugees, the elderly, victims of fire or other tragedies, and those with disabilities.

 Take a Virtual Tour of Mission of Deeds and See Our Cohesive Team in Action by Watching Our Video: “Hands on a Mission”.

-Your donations have a maximum impact because the Mission of Deeds has an 85% “client’s served” ratio.
+Your donations have a maximum impact because Mission of Deeds has an 85% “client’s served” ratio.

 Here Are Our Quantitative Program Results: